 We started the search with the best ETF screening tools.
 Sadly, only one extended beyond ETFs.
-So we had to do a little more digging.
+So we had to dig a little more.
 If you’re specifically looking for mutual funds or index funds use one of the fund screeners below.

 The Morningstar Fund Screener comes with a wealth of information.
 Morningstar is the leader in investment research and is well known for its fund analysis and ratings system.
 It offers its free mutual fund screener to anyone who signs up.
 The free screening tool has 18 different filters.
 While it could use an updated look, it still does the job.
 Once you add in the Fund Quickrank, Compare tools, and fund information, Morningstar has the best fund screener available.

 It includes five preset screens which act as a good starting point or you can build a custom screen.
 You can dig down further with more filters until you’re happy with the results.
 From there, you can take advantage of Morningstar’s leading information to research each fund individually.